Lorraineken/fashion-store/client/README.md

 - This should output the version number of Rails that you just installed.

-- To run the migrations, run
+- To run the migrations and seeds, run

-` rails db:migrate`
+` rails db:migrate db:seed`

 - To install all the gems, run